 - Look for experience and specialisation in the complex area of family law practice;

 - Provide the lawyer giving you a second opinion with as much information and documentation as possible, preferably before the attendance so that they understand your situation before you chat;

 - Write down your primary concerns and queries and ensure they’re addressed during the discussion;

 - Beware any practitioner that wants to tell you that they will definitely achieve an outcome or guarantee a result.
 For reasons that I have articulated on previously, that’s a dangerous thing to do in his area of the law

 I have no difficulty with my clients seeking a second opinion, perhaps in part because I’m confident in my own understanding of this area and strategy.
 I’ll sometimes actively seek out that opinion myself, often from a Barrister or another member of our team – it’s important as a practitioner not to assume you’re always right, but to be prepared to hear contrary opinion and debate the merits of a particularly situation and approach.

 Information is power, and it’s imperative that you feel confident and empowered to provide instructions when so much rests on these negotiations.
-We are engaging with our clients every day by videoconference, telephone and email to provide advice.
+We are engaging with our clients every day by video conference, telephone and email to provide advice.
 On a reduced and fixed-fee basis we can provide that second opinion that may put your mind to rest.
-Contact us today to schedule an appointment for your second opinion.
+Contact our Toowoomba family & divorce lawyers today to schedule an appointment for your second opinion.